hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' <: addresses | country == 'Germany'

-This is a Query that consists of two Query Steps.
+This is a Query that consists of three Query Steps.

-1) The first Step filters the Source Set to only those Items whose lastName property matches the String 'Beck'.
-It then produces an intermediate Result Set consisting of the elements stored by the addresses property.
+1) The first Step takes the Source Set and filters it into a Working Set containing only those Items whose lastName property matches the String 'Beck'.

+2) The second Step takes the Working Set and produces a Working Set consisting of the elements stored by the addresses properties of each evaluated Item.

-2) The second Step processes the intermediate Result Set and filters those Items by a country property, resulting in a Result Set that must match the String 'Germany'.
+3) The third Step processes the Working Set and filters those Items by a country property, resulting in a Result Set whose country must match the String 'Germany'.

 ## Query Step
 A Query Step consists of one of four refinements.
 The first is a Predicate that is used to filter your Source Set, the second is a Selector for drilling into the filtered results, the third is a Collator for ordering the results, and the fourth is an Aggregator for processing the Working Set into a single result.
 The basic grammar for a Query is as follows: